Program

 Time and session # Themes and Speakers

-09:30 – 10:00 S2.1 Moderator introduction (Cyrille Filott, Global Strategist – Consumer Foods, Rabobank)
+09:30 – 09:35 S2.1 Moderator introduction (Cyrille Filott, Global Strategist – Consumer Foods, Rabobank)

 Session 3 – Sustainability at the core of bakery strategic agenda: the SWIE coalition of action

 Sustainability is one of the identified drivers of business evolution.
-Together with its chain partners, the bakery sector embarked on an ambitious sustainability roadmap under the common banner of Sustainable Wheat Initiative.
-One year after the the SWIE symposium in Utrecht, which launched the coalition of action around this joined project, this session will review achievements and bring the audience up to the latest progresses and plan.
+Together with its chain partners, the bakery sector embarked on an ambitious sustainability roadmap under the common banner of the Sustainable Wheat Initiative.
+One year after the SWIE symposium in Utrecht, which launched the coalition of action around this joined project, this session will review achievements and bring the audience up to the latest progresses and plan.

 Time and session # Themes and Speakers